 Visit The Bodleian Library

 Looking for Harry Potter things to do in Oxford?
 The Bodleian Library is a must.
-The main research library of the University, it is also one of the oldest in Europe.
+The main research library of the University is also one of the oldest in Europe.
 Housing over 11 million items, it is only second in size to the British Library.

 The Divinity School is the most popular building for visitors because of the ornate ceiling and its role in Harry Potter as the hospital room.
 Just £1.00 to visit.